blog posts

 How To Use Task Manager In Windows 11?

-In Windows 11, if one or more processes are misbehaving and taking over system resources, causing your computer to slow down or stop a specific program, you can use Task Manager to end those processes and Fix the problem.
+In Windows 11, if one or more processes are misbehaving and consuming system resources, causing your computer to slow down or stop a specific program, you can use Task Manager to end those processes and resolve the issue.

-Task Manager is a program that has been available for a long time and allows you to view and control running programs and services.
-The Processes section in this program is the most helpful because it will enable you to quickly monitor the use of system resources, including processor, memory, drive, and network for each program.
-Also, this section will allow you to terminate or restart problematic programs.
+Task Manager is a long-standing program that lets you view and manage running processes and services.
+The Processes section in this program is the most helpful because it will enable you to quickly monitor the use of system resources, including the processor, memory, drive, and network, for each program.
+This section also lets you terminate or restart problematic programs.

 The following guide will help you find and terminate resource-consuming processes in Windows 11 using Task Manager.